Hidden Villa Summer Camp registration is open! Learn more under our 'programs' menu.

 Josephine’s Retreat

 Hidden Villa’s cherished spaces are available again for your meaningful gatherings!
 From Frank’s gift to Josephine—a writer’s sanctuary turned romantic retreat—to our versatile group facilities, each venue tells a story.
+Learn the history behind Josephine’s Retreat HERE.
 Whether you’re planning a nonprofit retreat, family reunion, or secluded getaway, experience the magic of our historic grounds.

 Community Corner: